tddschn/zalgo-cli/README.md

 ## Credits

-Development of this project was based on https://github.com/n-1x/zalgo-cli .
+Initial development of this project was inspired by https://github.com/n-1x/zalgo-cli .